TwelveNexus/one-plan/ProgressReport.md

   - Flyway for migrations
   - Lombok for boilerplate reduction
   - SpringDoc OpenAPI for documentation
-- **Schema Design**: See `V1__Initial_Schema.sql` for database structure
 - **Security**: JWT-based authentication with refresh token support

+### Tenant Service Architecture
+- **Framework**: Spring Boot 3.x with Java 21
+- **Database**: MariaDB 11.2+
+- **Dependencies**:
+  - Spring Data JPA
+  - Spring Web
+  - SpringDoc OpenAPI
+  - Flyway for migrations
+  - Lombok for boilerplate reduction
+- **API Endpoints**:
+  - CRUD operations for tenants
+  - Tenant lookup by domain

+### Organization Service Architecture
+- **Framework**: Spring Boot 3.x with Java 21
+- **Database**: MariaDB 11.2+
+- **Dependencies**:
+  - Spring Data JPA
+  - Spring Web
+  - SpringDoc OpenAPI
+  - Flyway for migrations
-- **Environment Management**: .env file for sensitive configuration
+  - Lombok for boilerplate reduction
+- **Key Entities**:
+  - Organization (top-level entity)
+  - Team (belongs to an organization)
+  - TeamMember (belongs to a team)
+- **API Endpoints**:
+  - Complete CRUD operations for all entities
+  - Specialized team member management

 ### Current Challenges
 - UUID handling in MariaDB and Hibernate
-- Spring Security configuration for proper error responses
+- Service-to-service communication strategy
-- Ensuring proper tenant isolation in future services
+- Implementing proper tenant isolation across services

 ## Conclusion
-The One Plan project has established a solid foundation with the identity service and is now expanding to implement the tenant service.
-We are using Spring Initializr to bootstrap new services and following a consistent architectural approach across all microservices.
-While testing and containerization are temporarily deferred, we maintain focus on core functionality development with plans to add these important aspects in future iterations.
+The One Plan project has made significant progress with three core microservices implemented: Identity, Tenant, and Organization services.
+Each follows a consistent architectural approach with proper separation of concerns.
+We're using Spring Initializr to bootstrap new services efficiently, focusing on core functionality development while maintaining a high standard of code quality and API design.
+The next phase will focus on implementing the Project Service and establishing robust inter-service communication.